sergiubcn/screenplay-pattern-demo/README.md

 I assume that you already have your favourite IDE installed so the next step would be to clone clone/ fork this repo and then open a terminal `cd` into the repo folder and finally enter the following command: `npm install` this should install all the necessary node modules.

 The next step would be to install Chrome browser if its not already installed.
 Chromedriver is also necessary.
-This can easily be done with brew: `brew install chromedriver`.
+This can easily be done with brew: `brew cask install chromedriver`.

 In order to simulate a real life scenario the users's passwords have been added to environment variables.
 In the `.bash_profile` file add the passwords as variables like in the example below:
 ```